 The Senate’s role

-Before they become law the three main Budget appropriation bills must be passed by the Senate in the same way as any other bills.
+Before they become law, the three main budget appropriation bills must be passed by the Senate in the same way as any other bills.
 The appropriation bills are first introduced into the House of Representatives and must complete their consideration in that House before they can be formally considered by the Senate.
-However Senators hear the Budget speech in the Senate at the same time that the Treasurer makes the speech in the House of Representatives.
-The Senate Minister whose duties include representing the Treasurer in that house makes the speech there.
-He or she also tables copies of all the associated documentation including details of the expenditures contained in the appropriation bills but not the bills themselves as technically they can only be in one house at a time.
+On budget night, the Senate Minister whose duties include representing the Treasurer tables the budget speech and related documents (but not the bills themselves as technically they can only be in one House at a time).
+The particulars of proposed expenditure are then referred to the Senate’s legislation committees for the budget estimates hearings.

-Although Parliament has the ultimate control by way of veto, the Government has what is known as the ‘financial initiative’.
-This is another way of saying that only the Government can request that an appropriation be made or increased, or propose to impose or increase taxation.
+Although parliament has the ultimate control by way of veto, the government has what is known as the ‘financial initiative’.
+This is another way of saying that only the government can request that an appropriation be made or increased, or propose to impose or increase taxation.
 This is established partly through the constitutional requirement referred to earlier that the purpose of any appropriation must be recommended to the House by a message from the Governor-General before the law is passed.
-Since the Governor-General only acts on the advice of the Government, this requirement effectively limits the initiation of any expenditure proposals to government Ministers.
+Since the Governor-General only acts on the advice of the government, this requirement effectively limits the initiation of any expenditure proposals to Ministers.

 Financial legislation procedures